emberjs/ember.js/guides/04-references.md

 }
 ```

-In this improved implementation, it is guarenteed that only one of the two
+In this improved implementation, it is guaranteed that only one of the two
-clauses is evalulated, eliminating a wasteful and potentially expensive
+clauses is evaluated, eliminating a wasteful and potentially expensive
 computation.

 * * *